concordion/concordion-website/_includes/coding.md

 ![Folder structure showing specification in the Completed folder]({{ site.baseurl }}/img/coding-dotnet-folder-structure.png)

 The name of the fixture class and the specification share the same base name.
 The fixture has an optional suffix of "Fixture" or "Test" - for example, the fixture for the "SplittingNames.{{ spec_ext }}" specification could be named "SplittingNames.{{ fixture_ext }}", "SplittingNamesFixture.{{ fixture_ext }}" or "SplittingNamesTest.{{ fixture_ext }}".

+As an alternative, you can [configure](#configuration-options) the BaseInputDirectory to specify the location of your specification documents.

 ### Including the Specification in the DLL